Bios and Links for Presenters

 Máire O Sullivan

-Lecturing at Munster Technological University in Ireland, Dr. Máire O Sullivan's research is focused on female consumer behaviour.
-She has written for The Conversation on the anti-MLM movement and researched MLM advertising targeting women in particular.
+Lecturing at Munster Technological University in Ireland, Dr. Máire O Sullivan has written for The Conversation on the anti-MLM movement and researched MLM advertising targeting women in particular.
 Her PhD is from University College Cork.
+Research interests include MLMs, ponzi schemes and financial frauds, particularly those targeting women, as well as academic integrity and genAI.
 More information can be found at maireosullivan.com.

 Bonnie Patten